radian-software/selectrum/README.md

   the candidates are sorted by length.
 This algorithm turns out to do very well in practice while being fast and not very magical.
-* Your input is split on spaces into subqueries, each of which must match as either a substring, a regexp, or an initialism (e.g. `ffap` matches `find-file-at-point`) in order for a candidate to be included.
-Again, this algorithm isn't optimal, but it does very well in practice given its simplicity and speed.
+* Your input is split on spaces into subqueries, each of which must (by default) match as either a substring, a regexp, or an initialism (e.g. `ffap` matches `find-file-at-point`).
+The subqueries can match a candidate in any order, but a candidate must match all subqueries in order to remain in the filtered list of candidates.
+  * Other matching styles are available in addition to the default three, and custom styles can be added by users.
+  * Filtering features can be toggled on the fly, such as whether to use character/case folding or which matching styles are active.
+  * Optionally, fully matched candidates can be listed before partially matched candidates while keeping the frecency-based sorting.
-* The part of each candidate that matched your input is highlighted, with the initials of an initialism highlighted in a second color.
+* The parts of each candidate that matched your input are highlighted, with important sections within each part (such as the initials of an initialism) highlighted in a second color.

 ##### Alternative 2: Orderless